home-assistant/home-assistant.io/source/_integrations/matter.markdown

 - Have either an Android or iPhone ready and Bluetooth enabled.
 For information why Bluetooth is required, refer to the section on [Bluetooth used during commissioning](#bluetooth-used-during-commissioning):
   - Android:
     - Have an Android phone (a full Android, not F-Droid).
-    - Have the Home Assistant companion app installed.
+    - Have the Home Assistant Companion app installed.
     - Have Google Home app installed on the Android.
     - We are not going to add the new device to Google Home.
 The app is needed because Google included the Matter SDK there.
     - If you are using Thread: Make sure there is a Thread border router device present: Nest Hub v2 or Nest Wi-Fi Pro.